2024 Delta Air Lines disruption: Slow recovery

 There were vastly different experiences of major airlines in the wake of this outage.
 While American Airlines largely recovered by the evening of the outage and had minimal cancellations the following day, United Airlines took three days to get back on track, canceling over 1,400 flights.
 Delta Air Lines, however, was the hardest hit, experiencing system-wide issues lasting over five days and drawing national attention.

-The differences in recovery time, especially Delta’s prolonged disruption, became a point of contention among Delta, CrowdStrike, and Microsoft.
+The differences in recovery time, especially Delta's prolonged disruption, became a point of contention among Delta, CrowdStrike, and Microsoft.
 Delta blamed the outage on a faulty software update from CrowdStrike, which it claimed caused a major shutdown of critical systems.
 Experts have pointed to several contributing factors in Delta's slow recovery, including reliance on Windows-based applications, outdated technology, and staffing challenges.
 Delta stated that this failure was due to large amounts of incomplete data caused by the outage.
-According to Delta, 60% of its mission-critical systems, including backups, operate on Microsoft Windows, requiring the manual reset of approximately 40,000 servers—a more complex process than that faced by other airlines.
+According to Delta, 60% of its mission-critical systems, including backups, operate on Microsoft Windows, requiring the manual reset of approximately 40,000 servers, a more complex process than that faced by other airlines.
 Delta also cited the failure of its crew-tracking system as a key factor in its delayed recovery.
 Without access to crew location data, the airline was unable to restore operations efficiently.

 Delta accused CrowdStrike of negligence and misconduct for failing to properly test the update.
-CrowdStrike and Microsoft disputed Delta’s explanation, attributing the delay to outdated IT infrastructure and a lack of modernization.
-CrowdStrike rejected these claims and sought to dismiss much of Delta’s lawsuit.
+CrowdStrike and Microsoft disputed Delta's explanation, attributing the delay to outdated IT infrastructure and a lack of modernization.
+CrowdStrike rejected these claims and sought to dismiss much of Delta's subsequent lawsuit.
 CrowdStrike also stated that Delta declined multiple offers of assistance from the company and its partners, though Delta later claimed those offers came too late.
 While acknowledging the software flaw, CrowdStrike stated it identified and corrected the issue within hours and worked to support affected customers.

 In legal filings, CrowdStrike alleged that Delta had various technical deficiencies, including issues with security practices, compromised credentials, and a custom script that it said reflected poor system hygiene.
 Along with Microsoft, CrowdStrike suggested that Delta's outdated IT infrastructure and refusal to accept outside help contributed to the airline's delayed recovery.
 CrowdStrike's president publicly admitted the company made a serious error with the update.

 Delta's response to the operational disruption significantly undermined Delta's reputation with consumers.
 Analysts noted that melting down while peers returned to normal operations had damaged Delta's image as a reliable carrier.